call-me-matt/weeklyOSMnotifier/README.md

-# weeklyOSM "SPAM" Tool
+# weeklyOSM Notification Tool
-This is the OSM Weekly "SPAM" Tool for sending updates in different languages.
-It supports posting to a forum, sending emails via google and sending toots via mastodon and twitter.
+This is the OSM Weekly Notification Tool for sending updates in different languages.
+It supports posting to a forum, sending emails and toots and tweets.
 Feel free to use it as a baseline for simmilar usecases.

 > Disclaimer:
-> This script is _completely_ unsupported!
-It comes "as is" besides from request surrounding weeklyosm your issue-tickets or pull-requests will most likely be ignored.
 > This software is unlicensed!
 For more information, please refer to <http://unlicense.org>

+## installation

+Clone this repo with submodules: `git clone --recurse-submodules git@github.com:call-me-matt/weeklyOSMnotifier.git`

 On linux run setup.sh to get you started with all requirements for a python environment.

-You should first edit configs/configs.yaml to your needs.
-Note that by default all weekly_*.yaml files inherit their secrets from the file configs/secrets/weeklysecrets.yaml.
+First you should insert your secrets into the file `configs/private/secrets/weeklysecrets.yaml`.
 You would need to create that file looking something like this:

 ```
 runnable: False
-mail_user: 'somegmailusername'
+mail_user: "somegmailusername"
-mail_pw: somegmailssecretpasswort
+mail_pw: "somegmailssecretpasswort"
+forum_KEY: "abcdef123456"
 mastondon_INSTANCE: "yourinstance.social"
 mastodon_TOKEN: "yourMastodonDeveloperApplicationAccessToken"
 tw_CONSUMER_KEY: "yourTwitterConsumerKey"